justvanrossum/fontgoggles/docsSource/index.md

 speed — it’s quite impressive how fast it handles multiple fonts or variable fonts.”_

+Petr van Blokland: _“FontGoggles works really well.
+Truly live feature source code debugging for many masters simultaneously.
+Awesome.”_

+Stephen Nixon, two days later: _WOW.
+Font Goggles is just so good.
+It allows me to open a preview of the full Recursive designspace in maybe 4 or 5 seconds.
+Way quicker than any other way of checking whether a given interpolation will work as desired._

 ## How to use

 Drop some fonts (or folders with fonts) onto the application, or launch